 In 1988, the Afghan Whigs released their debut album, Big Top Halloween, on their independent record label, Ultrasuede.
 The album received good word-of-mouth in underground music publications and college radio.
 A copy of the record worked its way to the influential Seattle-based independent record label Sub Pop, and the label arranged for the Whigs to release a one-off single.
 The single led to a full-blown record contract with Sub Pop.
 Up in It, their first Sub Pop album, was released in 1990.
 For the next two years, the Afghan Whigs toured America consistently, occasionally heading over to Europe and England.
 In 1992, their third album, Congregation, was released to very positive reviews.
 After its release, the band was courted by a number of major labels.
 The band released one more record on Sub Pop, an EP of soul and R&B covers called Uptown Avondale, and signed to Elektra Records.

 Gentlemen, the band's major-label debut, was released to considerable critical acclaim in the fall of 1993.
 "Debonair," the first single pulled from the album, received major play from MTV, and all of the reviews were positive.
 Nevertheless, the band wasn't able to ascend past cult status and all the critical praise even engendered a backlash, most notably in the form of an anti-Whigs fanzine called Fat Greg Dulli.
-In the summer of 1994, the band released the What Jail Is Like EP to coincide with their American tour.
-Upon the completion of their international tour in the fall of 1994, the band took an extended break.
-Steve Earle left the band in the spring of 1995; he was replaced by Paul Buchignani, just before the band entered the studio to record their fifth album.
-Black Love, their second album for Elektra, was released in the spring of 1996.
-Again, the album received positive reviews but the band failed to break out of their cult status.
+In the summer of 1994, the Whigs released the What Jail Is Like EP to coincide with their American tour.
+Upon the completion of their international tour in the fall of 1994, the Whigs took an extended break.
+Steve Earle left the band in the spring of 1995; he was replaced by Paul Buchignani, just before the group entered the studio to record its fifth album.
+Black Love, the Whigs' second album for Elektra, was released in the spring of 1996.
+Again, the album received positive reviews but the band failed to break out of its cult status.
 1965, their first effort for new label Columbia, followed two years later.
 However, with the bandmembers living in different states, it would prove to be their last; in February of 2001, the band called it quits, citing geographical separation.